Wanaiysha/Changing-nuclear-network-rate/Readme.md

   4. Neutron capture (n,g) interpolated from table in KADONIS module, whenever not available, from REACLIB table.
   5. Reverse reaction from REVERSE module.
   6. Proton Capture (p,g), from REACLIB and ILIADIS
-  7. Beta Decay from fuller & fowler 1985 (light isotopes, up to Fe)
+  7. Beta Decay from fuller & fowler 1985 (light isotopes, up to Fe) and ODA94

 * REACLIB*
 To set reactions to read from specific REACLIB Table.